 As well as these two differences, in order to fit the bodykit the Fiesta XR2 was also pre drilled with holes for fitting side skirts, valances, wheel arches and the boot surround spoiler.
 These were attached using a mixture of rivets and screw fastenings with plastic plugs.

 Another visual change is that the XR2 had satin black painted window surrounds as standard.
 These were finished with a black adhesive pin stripe, a feature unique to this model variant.
 Interestingly even the black cars had this painted window surround.

 Early Mk2 Ford Fiesta shells had a number of difference that were revised as time went on.
 The very first cars had more in common with the facelifted Mk1 version.
 Firstly there were no side repeaters, cars prior to 1986 didnt have the side indicator holes in the front wings.
 These were added as safety standards evolved.

-The very first Mk2's produced (1983) had 2 sets of wider scuttle panel holes with 20 holes in each in comparison to the later 27 holes.
+The very first Mk2's produced (1983) had 2 sets of wider scuttle panel slotted holes with 20 holes in each in comparison to the later which had 27 slimmer holes.

 There are also a number of small and less noticeable details that distinguish earlier cars from later ones:

 - The inner wing to outer wing engine bay channel was drilled in four places for wedge shaped rubber bonnet spacers which were removed on later models.